kmalski/aghHoborski/server/README.md

 1. Run application: `npm start`.
 One can use some external program like `pm2` to run it in the background.

 ## Logs
-The application writes to two log files:
+The application writes to two log files located in `logs` directory:
 - `combined.log` - with information of connected users, created rooms, configuration, etc.,
 - `exceptions.log` - with information about unhandled errors.
 This can be pretty useful when one wants to find reasons of unexpected crashes.